Vaikom Muhammad Basheer: Imprisonment and after

 At Kottayam (1941–42), he was arrested and put in a police station lock-up, and later shifted to another lock up in Kollam Kasba police station.
 The stories he heard from policemen and prisoners there appeared in later works, and he wrote a few stories while at the lock-up itself.
 He spent a long time in lock-up awaiting trial, and after trial was sentenced to two years and six months imprisonment.
 He was sent to Thiruvananthapuram central jail.
 While at jail, he forbade M. P. Paul from publishing Balyakalasakhi.
 He wrote Premalekhanam (1943) while serving his term and published it on his release.
 Baalyakaalasakhi was published in 1944 after further revisions, with an introduction by Paul.
 M. K. Sanu, critic and a friend of Basheer, would later say that M. P. Paul's introduction contributed significantly in developing his writing career.
 He then made a career as a writer, initially publishing the works himself and carrying them to homes to sell them.
 He ran two bookstalls in Ernakulam; Circle Bookhouse and later, Basheer's Bookstall.
 After Indian independence, he showed no further interest in active politics, though concerns over morality and political integrity are present all over his works.

-Basheer got married in 1958 when he was over forty eight years old and the bride, Fathima was twenty years of age.
+Basheer got married in 1958 when he was over fifty years old and the bride, Fathima was twenty years of age.
 The couple had a son, Anees and a daughter, Shahina, and the family lived in Beypore, on the southern edge of Kozhikode.
 During this period he also suffered from mental illness and was twice admitted to mental sanatoriums.
 He wrote one of his most famous works, Pathummayude Aadu (Pathumma's Goat), while undergoing treatment in a mental hospital in Thrissur.
 The second spell of paranoia occurred in 1962, after his marriage when he had settled down at Beypore.
 He recovered both times, and continued his writings.

-Basheer, who earned the sobriquet, Beypore Sultan, after he wrote about his later-day life in Beypore as a Sultan, died there on July 5, 1994, survived by his wife and children.
-Fabi Basheer outlived him for over two decades and died on July 15, 2015, at the age of 77, succumbing to complications following a pneumonia attack.
+Basheer, who earned the sobriquet, Beypore Sultan, after he wrote about his later-day life in Beypore as a Sultan, died there on 5 July 1994, survived by his wife and children.
+Fabi Basheer outlived him for over two decades and died on 15 July 2015, at the age of 77, succumbing to complications following a pneumonia attack.